cisocrgroup/pocoweb/frontend/public_html/doc.md

 <a id='api-post-books-pid'></a>
 ### [POST] `rest-url`/books/`pid`
-Update the metadata of a project.
+Update the meta data of a project.
 * [Authorization](#user-content-authorization) is required.
 * Only the owner of a project can update the project's data.